Paulsky/tax-switch/README.txt

 Sometimes prices may not appear to change when toggled.
 This is often related to WooCommerce tax settings.
 If possible, select 'Shop based' in WooCommerce → Settings → Tax → "Calculate tax based on".
 Otherwise, WooCommerce requires a billing/shipping address to calculate taxes, which is typically only available after login or during checkout.

+= Why don't prices update in the cart/checkout when switching? =

+The plugin is designed to keep prices consistent in the cart and checkout process.
+There are two main reasons for this:

+1. **Customer clarity**: This ensures visitors always see the exact final amount they'll pay, without unexpected changes during checkout.
+2. **Technical simplicity**: While dynamic price switching could be implemented, it would require compatibility with various third-party cart/checkout plugins.
+The focus is, at the moment, on maintaining a lightweight and reliable solution rather than this specific feature.

+Most plugin users choose to hide the switch/buttons in cart/checkout pages altogether for a distraction-free purchasing process.

 == Changelog ==
+= 1.5.1 =
+* Added option to hide the components on the cart and checkout pages

 = 1.5.0 =
 * Gutenberg block/shortcode for showing text about the currently selected tax setting.
 [See this topic](https://wordpress.org/support/topic/shortcode-for-wdevs-tax-switch-label-text/)
 * Compatibility for Flatsome theme